 In this research phase, consumer segments are created, focusing on customer/client requirements and expectations.
 This area is important, as in the case of the existence of a direct competitor.
 Conducting direct competitor research requires reading the competitor’s threats and opportunities to understand potential client behavior regarding the competitors.

 Another important aspect of segmentation is converting from shopping to business.
-Segmenting has to be done sequentially in order to understand the trends and opportunities.
+Segmenting has to be done sequentially to understand the trends and opportunities.
 Also, research should understand the capability of the price in comparison to market share.

-When conducting a marketing analysis with the right kind of research, you can derive “market potential” and can define your target market.
+When conducting a marketing analysis with the right kind of research, you can derive “market potential” and define your target market.

 Including competitive analysis focused on segmentation will help analyze a competitor’s segments and those areas that require further investigation.